top of page

 3. What About Matthew 23:23?

 What about that one isolated private mention of tithing in Matt 23:23?
-This is the only passage that they can attend to in the NT, but in so doing they corrupt its meaning.
-And nothing like cherry picking verses.
+This is the only passage that they can attend to in the NT, privately interpreting it in the process and completely corrupting its meaning.
+Nothing like cherry picking verses.
 Typically the same individuals who make much ado about not privately interpreting the scriptures will then do the same to support their unbiblical push for tithing.
 Shame on them.
-We cannot be biased in our opinions but allow the Word of God alone to guide them.
+We cannot be biased in our opinions and hypocritical in how we deal with Scripture, but allow the Word of God alone to guide them.

 Christ’s mention of the tithe in Matt 23 was to the Pharisees under the Mosaic law.
 The conversation took place prior to Christ’s fulfilment of the law.
 When Jesus said “ye pay tithe of mint and anise and cummin, and have omitted the weightier matters of the law, judgment, mercy, and faith: these ought ye to have done, and not to leave the other undone” (Matt 23:23), the Mosaic law was still in place.
 Jesus was speaking to Pharisees who were yet under the OT Levitical priesthood.
 Furthermore, the entire purpose of this reproof was to show their hypocritical lost estate in exposing their outwardly adherence to a law while inside dead man’s bones.
 The “weightier matters of the law, judgment, mercy, and faith” leads to salvation in Christ Jesus.
 They hadn’t done that but had gone “about to establish their own righteousness,” and “not submitted themselves unto the righteousness of God.
 For Christ is the end of the law for righteousness to every one that believeth.”
 (Rom 10:3-4).
 It was meant to be reproof of their hypocrisy, NOT to establish the tithe, as the passage is frequently abused today.